apoplexi24/dotfiles/README.md

-# My Personal Zsh Configuration
+# My Personal Dotfiles

-This repository stores my personal `.zshrc` configuration, to have a consistent and enhanced Zsh terminal experience across any system I'm working on.
+This repository stores my personal dotfile configurations, to have a consistent and enhanced terminal experience.

 ## Features